Bayesian Active Learning for Discrete Latent Variable Models: Input-Output Hidden Markov Models (IO-HMM)

 \subsection{Downstream application: latent state inference}

-IO-HMMs are often used to infer the underlying latent states during the course of an experiment.
+GLM-HMMs are often used to infer the underlying latent states during the course of an experiment.
 To demonstrate the utility of our active learning approach for downstream tasks, we compare infomax learning and random sampling for predicting latent states across trials.
-We use the same generative IO-HMM as shown in Fig.~\ref{fig:glmhmm}B, and train two new distinct IO-HMMs using 400 input-output samples from the generative model.
-One of the IO-HMMs is trained using inputs selected by infomax learning (with Gibbs sampling), while the other is trained using random input selection.
-Next, we generate a set of 100 trials from the generative model, and use the two IO-HMMs to predict the posterior probabilities of states as each trial.
-Fig.~\ref{fig:state_prediction} shows that the IO-HMM trained using infomax learning is able to predict the true states drastically better than that trained using random selection using the same number of trials.
+We use the same generative GLM-HMM as shown in Fig.~\ref{fig:glmhmm}B, and train two new distinct GLM-HMMs using 400 input-output samples from the generative model.
+One of the GLM-HMMs is trained using inputs selected by infomax learning (with Gibbs sampling), while the other is trained using random input selection.
+Next, we generate a set of 100 trials from the generative model, and use the two GLM-HMMs to predict the posterior probabilities of states at each trial.
+Fig.~\ref{fig:state_prediction} shows that the GLM-HMM trained using infomax learning is able to predict the true states drastically better than that trained using random selection using the same number of trials.